RTLSponge/awesome-sponge/contributing.md

 - Entries must be well-maintained.
 Most recent release must either work on Current or Previous Minecraft 'minor(x)' 1.x.y version, or SpongeAPI Major version (x.0.0)
 - Entries must either be universally useful, or have some form of WOW factor.
+- Honorable Mentions should be client side only, or server side only additions that complement Sponge servers in some way, Please do not add "Content" mods.
+Feel free to start an awesome-forge instead.

 Thank you for your suggestions!